Tex Avery: Creation of Looney Tunes stars

-Ben Hardaway, Cal Dalton, and Chuck Jones directed a series of shorts that featured a Daffy Duck-like rabbit, created by Ben "Bugs" Hardaway.
+Ben Hardaway, Cal Dalton, and Chuck Jones directed a series of shorts that featured a Daffy Duck-like rabbit created by Hardaway, whose nickname was Bugs.
 As is the case with most directors, each puts his own personal stamp on the characters, stories, and overall feel of a short.
 So, each of these cartoons treated the rabbit differently.
-The next to try out the rabbit, known around Termite Terrace as "Bugs' bunny" (named after Hardaway), was Avery.
+The next to try out the rabbit, known around Termite Terrace as "Bugs' bunny", was Avery.
 Since the recycling of storylines among the directors was commonplace, A Wild Hare was a double throwback.
 Avery had directed the short Porky's Duck Hunt featuring Porky Pig, which also introduced Daffy Duck.

 Hardaway remade it as Porky's Hare Hunt, introducing the rabbit.
-So, Avery went back to the "hunter and prey" framework, incorporating Jones's Elmer's Candid Camera gag for gag and altering the new design of Elmer Fudd, polishing the timing, and expanding the Groucho Marx smart-aleck attitude already present in Porky's Hare Hunt; he made Bugs a kind of slick Brooklynesque rabbit who was always in control of the situation.
+So, Avery went back to the "hunter and prey" framework, incorporating Jones's Elmer's Candid Camera gag for gag and altering the new design of Elmer Fudd, polishing the timing, and expanding the Groucho Marx smart-aleck attitude already present in Porky's Hare Hunt; he made Bugs Bunny a kind of slick Brooklynesque rabbit who was always in control of the situation.
 Avery has stated that it was very common to refer to folks in Texas as "doc", much like "pal", "dude", or "bud".
-In A Wild Hare, Bugs adopts this colloquialism when he casually walks up to Elmer, who is "hunting wabbits" and while carefully inspecting a rabbit hole, shotgun in hand, the first words out of Bugs's mouth is a coolly calm, "What's up, doc?"
-Audiences reacted riotously to the juxtaposition of Bugs's nonchalance and the potentially dangerous situation.
+In A Wild Hare, Bugs adopts this colloquialism when he casually walks up to Elmer, who is "hunting wabbits" and while carefully inspecting a rabbit hole, shotgun in hand, the first words out of Bugs' mouth is a coolly calm, "What's up, doc?"
+Audiences reacted riotously to the juxtaposition of Bugs' nonchalance and the potentially dangerous situation.
 "What's up, doc?" instantly became the rabbit's catchphrase.
 Originally, Avery wanted Bugs Bunny to be called Jack E. Rabbit because he hunted for jack rabbits when he was a kid.
 Numerous suggestions for names came up, but publicist Rose Horsely liked the name that was on Thorson's model sheet, saying that it was cute and they will "play it two ways."
 Avery argued on his stance for the name "Jack E. Rabbit" saying that "Mine's a rabbit!
 A tall, lanky, mean rabbit.
 He isn't a fuzzy little bunny."
 He also said the name Bugs Bunny sounded like a Disney character.
 Nevertheless, Schlesinger settled on Bugs Bunny.